core-wg/oscore/draft-ietf-core-object-security.md

 Insert the following step between step 6 and 7 of {{ver-req}}:

-B. If Inner Observe is present and has value zero, and Outer option is either not present or does not have value 0, then remove the Observe option.
+B. If Inner Observe and Outer Observe are both present and equal to zero, then and only then is this a registration request.

+   * If this is a registration request, then in order to find the Sender Context and the request_piv for protecting  notifications, the attribute-value pair (Token, {Security Context, PIV}) is stored, overwriting PIV if a value already existed for that Token and Security Context.

+   * If this is not a registration request then remove the Observe option

+If If Inner Observe is equal to one, then and only then is this a cancellation and the attribute-value pair for that Token and Security Context is deleted.

+Note that the attribute-value pair (Token, {Security Context, PIV}) MUST be deleted whenever the Observation is cancelled or “forgotten”.

 ## Protecting the Response {#prot-res}